abhi3700/evm_stablecoin_ds/docs/wiki/implementation.md

 > * `BOOTSTRAP_PERIOD`
 > * `deploymentTime`
 >
-> The local variables (used in the functions) are maintained in `struct` so as to avoid `CompilerError: Stack too deep`
+> The local variables (used in the functions) are maintained in variable container structs so as to avoid `CompilerError: Stack too deep`.

 * Change the License from `UNLICENSED`to `MIT`.
 * Change the solidity version from `0.6.11` to `0.8.6`.